igor-itlab/acceptcoin-woocommerce/acceptcoin-cryptocurrency-payment-gateway-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 AcceptCoin is an innovative integrated payment gateway for accepting cryptocurrencies as payment for the purchase of goods and services on the seller's website.
-Powered by IT Lab Studio.
+Powered by Softile Limited.
 == Description ==

 Bitcoin, Litecoin, Ripple, Tether and other cryptocurrencies are becoming more and more popular